Heart of Midlothian F.C.: The Romanov era

-In August 2004 the midst of Hearts' financial difficulties Russian-Lithuanian multi-millionaire Vladimir Romanov entered into talks to take over Hearts in what was dubbed the "Romanov Revolution".
+In August 2004 in the midst of Hearts' financial difficulties Russian-Lithuanian multi-millionaire Vladimir Romanov entered into talks to take over Hearts in what was dubbed the "Romanov Revolution".
 Romanov had already made failed attempts to purchase Dundee United, Dundee and Dunfermline.
 Romanov offered the prospect of the club staying at a redeveloped Tynecastle, which was very attractive to Hearts supporters.
 At the end of September 2004 Chris Robinson agreed to sell his 19.6% stake to Romanov.
 Romanov called an extraordinary general meeting in January 2005 so that the club could pass a motion to exercise the escape clause in the deal with Cala Homes.
 The backing of Leslie Deans and the McGrail brothers meant that the motion was passed with over 70% support.
 The sale of Robinson's shares was completed on 2 February 2005 after Romanov made financial guarantees that the club could continue to trade without selling Tynecastle.
 This sale increased Romanov's stake to 29.9%, giving him effective control of the club.
 Romanov's takeover was welcomed by a fans' representative.
 Romanov increased his shareholding in Hearts to 55.5% on 21 October 2005, and offered to buy the rest of the shares.
 Chairman George Foulkes sold his shares to Romanov and encouraged others to do likewise.
 Romanov eventually increased his majority share in Hearts to 82%.

 Romanov's management of the club's debt became a cause for concern.
 During his takeover Romanov pledged to eradicate the club's debt.
 Soon after the takeover was completed, the debt was transferred from HBOS and SMG to the financial institutions controlled by Romanov, Ūkio bankas and UBIG.
 At the end of July 2007 the club were £36M in debt.
 On 7 July 2008, Hearts issued a statement that stated the club would issue debt for equity to reduce the debt by £12M.
 A further issue was completed in 2010.
 Since the takeover Hearts had failed to pay players wages on time on several occasions, and were threatened with administration twice due to failure to pay an outstanding tax bills with the bill finally being settled in August 2011.
 Results released for the financial year ending 31 July 2010 showed that Hearts had made a small profit for the first time since 1999, although they were still heavily in debt.